Amplitude-shift keying: Method

 Considering the picture, the symbols v[n] are generated randomly by the source S, then the impulse generator creates impulses with an area of v[n].
 These impulses are sent to the filter ht to be sent through the channel.
-In other words, for each symbol a different carrier wave is sent with the relative amplitude.
+In other words, for each symbol, a different carrier wave with the relative amplitude is sent.

-Out of the transmitter, the signal s(t) can be expressed in the form:
+At the output of the transmitter, the signal s(t) can be expressed in the form: